West Sussex: Demographics

-The current total population of the county makes up 1.53% of England's population.
+The total population of the county, as of the 2021 census, makes up 1.56% of England's population.

 Education

 West Sussex has a comprehensive education system, with a mix of county-maintained secondary schools and academies and over twenty independent senior schools.
 In addition primary education is provided through a mix of around 240 infant, junior, primary, first and middle schools.

 Colleges include The College of Richard Collyer, Central Sussex College, Northbrook College and The Weald School.

 Independent schools in the county include Christ's Hospital near Horsham, whose students wear Tudor style uniform, Seaford College, Lancing College and Hurstpierpoint College.

 Tertiary education is provided by the University of Chichester and Chichester College.

 Sport

 At least 40 sports are active in West Sussex.
 Sussex CCC was the first first-class county cricket club, formed in 1839, and was a cradle for club cricket.
 Sussex is home to Fontwell Park Racecourse.
 The county has one Football League club located in Crawley, that is Crawley Town F.C.